pablouser1/TikScraperPHP/README.md

 You can also generate the documentation available using PHPDoc

 ## Caching
-TikScrapperPHP supports caching requests, to use it you need to implement [CacheInterface.php](https://github.com/pablouser1/TikScraperPHP/blob/master/src/CacheInterface.php)
+TikScrapperPHP supports caching requests, to use it you need to implement [CacheInterface.php](https://github.com/pablouser1/TikScraperPHP/blob/master/src/Interfaces/CacheInterface.php)

 ## TODO
 * Search
 * Comments
-* Discover does not work
 * X-Bogus support for ChromeDriver

 ## Credits